Work With Us

 HuBMAP has three working groups which are open to the public.
 These working groups provide an opportunity for anyone interested to join in discussions of the work of the consortium, ongoing research progress, and upcoming initiatives, and they give an inside look into the developments of HuBMAP.
 The current working groups are the Cell Atlas Curation Group, the Affinity Reagent Imaging & Validation Group, and the Anatomical Structures, Cell Types, & Biomarkers (ASCT+B) Group.
 You can join an open working group by attending the meetings, which are posted on the HuBMAP calendar.

 Internship ProgramHuBMAP has an internship program which aims to grant opportunities to students from underrepresented populations interested in working in the single cell community who may otherwise not be able to gain access.
-Students from groups which are underrepresented in the scientific and research community are strongly encouraged to apply to the internship program, which is virtual for summer 2021.
+Students from groups which are underrepresented in the scientific and research community are strongly encouraged to apply to the internship program.
 Details can be found on the internship page.

 CareersWhile HuBMAP does not directly offer career opportunities, we post job opportunities from consortia members on our social media pages.
 Check back on our twitter page regularly for updates on job opportunities at our member institutions if you are seeking a role in the research community, and you may just find an opportunity that fits!